openvinotoolkit/open_model_zoo/demos/classification_demo/README.md

 ...
 ```

+Class index values must be in range from 0 to 1000.
+If you want to use "other" class, which is supported only by a small subset of models, specify it with -1 index.

+"Labels" file contains the list of human-readable labels, one line for each class.

-Please note that you should use the ILSVRC 2015 annotation file (val15.txt) with the following models:
+Please note that you should use [id_classes_15.txt](./id_classes_15.txt) labels file with the following models:
 - googlenet-v2
 - se-inception
 - se-resnet-101